RupertAvery/DiffusionToolkit/What's New v1.1.md

 You can arrange them in albums, view them by folder, see your most used prompts.

+You can sort by Date Created, Aesthetic Score and Rating.

+And of course, you can view the metadata stored with your image.

 Diffusion Toolkit supports

 * JPG/JPEG + EXIF